mspielberg/factorio-beltlayer/README.md

     * https://forums.factorio.com/viewtopic.php?t=61865
     * https://forums.factorio.com/viewtopic.php?t=61442

-1. If your belts are not full, you will clearly be able to see the bursts when items are transferred from one layer to another, with a 50% saturated belt becoming alternately fully saturated and empty.
+1. If your belts are not full, you will clearly be able to see the bursts when items are transferred from one surface to the other, with a 50% saturated belt becoming alternately fully saturated and empty.

 1. Connectors buffer quite a lot of items to allow multiple stacks to be transferred at once.
 When running with saturated belts, you will notice some strange gaps in belt flow when these buffers are being filled, but after a few update cycles the flow will stabilize.

+1. Mining connectors, or mining belts from the editor interface, puts mined items into your character's inventory.
+If there is insufficient room, they will be spilled on the ground at your character's feet.

 1. Connectors can only be placed on the main overworld map.
 No, you can't use these in space, Factorissimo buildings, or any other custom surfaces that may be added by other mods.